 I can’t say that some data is more valuable than others, but I do believe that we have an obligation as an industry to make sure that we’re ingesting and digesting as much of the data as possible.

-Investor: The industry is known for being highly secretive, so how can the industry become more open with its data while also maintaining its competitiveness?
+Hart Energy: The industry is known for being highly secretive, so how can the industry become more open with its data while also maintaining its competitiveness?

 Willis: One of our scientists in our Google Brain organization has a very interesting quote that I like to share.
 He talks about the fact that it’s not the company with the best algorithm that will win, but it’s the company with the most data that will ultimately win.
 So, I think that there is something really important around seeing data as a competitive advantage.
 And, if you really believe that data is a competitive advantage, then I think we have to push ourselves as an industry to get beyond the 5% utilization point for the data.